 Best in Green Market-Rate Multifamily Community

-Green building concepts refers to both the structure and the use of processes that are environmentally responsible and resource-efficient throughout a building's life cycle: from siting to design, construction, operation, maintenance, renovation and demolition.
-Green building concepts often earn certifications such as National Green Building Standard (NGBS) or Leadership in Energy and Environmental Design (LEED).
+Green building concepts refer to both the structure and the use of processes that are environmentally responsible and resource efficient throughout a building's life cycle, including siting, design, construction, operation, maintenance, renovation and demolition.
+Green building concepts often receive green building designations, such as NAHB’s NGBS or LEED certifications.

 Best Community Amenities

-Affordable Awards encompass products ranging from Affordable Apartment Community to Acquisition/Rehabilitation, Workforce Housing and more.
-Winning entries in the Affordable Award categories are automatically nominated for the Multifamily Community of the Year Award, the Multifamily Pillars Awards’ top honor.
+Affordable Awards encompass products ranging from affordable apartment community to acquisition/rehabilitation, workforce housing and more.
+Winning entries are automatically nominated for the Multifamily Community of the Year Award — the Multifamily Pillars Awards’ top honor.

 Best Affordable Apartment Community (Up to 100 units)